Parmesan Cheese vs Tomme de Savoie Cheese

 Tomme de Savoie is a semi-firm French cheese from the Savoie region in the French Alps.
 Made from raw or pasteurized cow's milk, it has a thick rind and a mild, slightly nutty flavor.
 It’s a low-fat cheese, which contributes to its lightness in flavor, ideal for a simple cheese platter.

-Parmesan Cheese comes from Italy.
-Tomme de Savoie Cheese originated from France.
+• Origin: Parmesan Cheese (Italy), Tomme de Savoie Cheese (France)

 Parmesan Cheese Tomme de Savoie Cheese